jordonez419/jordonez419/README.md

 A Few things about me:

 - 🔭 I’m currently working on ...
 Python Algorithms
 - 👯 I’m looking to collaborate on ...
-Creating on full stack projects from scratch
+Creating full stack projects from scratch
 - 🤔 I’m looking for help with ...
 Job Hunting!
 - 💬 Ask me about ...
 Basketball!
 - 📫 How to reach me: ... j.ordonez419@gmail.com